Assessment support options

 - Provide supporting evidence where possible.

 - If you don't submit an exam by the deadline, you will normally be required to take the exam again in the resit period.

-Timed assessments need to be completed and submitted in a fixed period of time which is normally seven days.
+Timed assessments need to be completed and submitted in a fixed period of time which is normally four days.

 Absence from teaching